 The main departments within BSOG responsible for implementing this Stakeholder Engagement Plan are Communication & CSR and Regulatory & PGA.
 Moreover, BSOG has employed a Community Liaison Officer (CLO) within the local community during the construction period.
 Now, the person previously employed on the CLO position is engaged in the CSR activities developed by BSOG in the community.

-Some of these roles and responsibilities might change over time to reflect the changing needs of the stakeholder engagement process.
+The roles of the departments are presented below.
+Some of these roles and responsibilities might change over time to reflect the needs of the stakeholder engagement process.